vbookshelf/Arduino-Computer-Vision-Finger-Counter/README.md

 ## Reference Resources

-These tutorials will help you understand what my code is doing.
-Instead of studying the code in this repo, you could just watch these tutorials and implement this project yourself.
+These tutorials will help you understand what the code is doing.
+Instead of studying the code, you could watch these tutorials and implement this project yourself.

 Arduino - Send Commands with Serial Communication<br>
 https://www.youtube.com/watch?v=utnPvE8hN3o